mfem/web/src/tutorial/solvers.md

     - Change the polynomial degree using the `--order` (`-o`) command line argument.

-    - Run problems in parallel using `mpirun`
+    - Run problems in parallel using `mpirun`.

     - For `ex4p`, enable hybridization using the `-hb` flag.